 - II.D.4.
-Facilities that emit any other criteria pollutant that is not listed in Sections II.D.2. and II.D.3., (fluorides, sulfuric acid mist, hydrogen sulfide, total reduced sulfur, reduced sulfur compounds, and municipal waste combustor emissions), with total facility uncontrolled actual emissions of such pollutants that are less than two tons per year. - II.D.5.
-When a facility that was previously exempt from permit requirements exceeds one of the permit de minimis levels stated in Sections II.D.2. through II.D.4., due to the addition of new emission points, the Division will issue either a facility-wide permit for all non-grandfathered emission units above Air Pollutant Emission Notice de minimis levels, or individual emission permits for those emission units. - II.D.6.
+Facilities that emit any other criteria pollutant that is not listed in Sections II.D.2. and II.D.3., above (fluorides, sulfuric acid mist, hydrogen sulfide, total reduced sulfur, reduced sulfur compounds, and municipal waste combustor emissions), with total facility uncontrolled actual emissions of such pollutants that are less than two tons per year. - II.D.5.
+When a facility that was previously exempt from permit requirements exceeds one of the permit de minimis levels stated in Sections II.D.2. through II.D.4., above, due to the addition of new emission points, the Division will issue either a facility-wide permit for all non-grandfathered emission units above Air Pollutant Emission Notice de minimis levels, or individual emission permits for those emission units. - II.D.6.
 All incinerators require a permit as stated in Regulation Number1, Section III.B.1. - II.D.7.
-Exemption Repealed (January 30, 2020). - II.D.8.
+Oil and gas exploration and production operations that are addressed under Section II.D.1.III. of this Regulation Number 3, Part A, and that are required to obtain a construction permit, are not required to file an application for a construction permit until they are required to file an Air Pollutant Emission Notice, as set forth in Section II.D.1.III.
+The application shall include a list of all applicable requirements, and how the requirements will be met until a construction permit is issued. - II.D.8.
 Any person may request the Division to add source categories to the permit exemption list, in accordance with the procedures set forth in Section II.D.4. of Part A of this regulation. - II.D.9.
-Sources with a valid operating permit are not required to obtain a construction permit prior to commencing construction or modification, as set forth in Section II.A.6. of this Part B. - II.D.10.
-Sources reporting greenhouse gases in accordance with Part A, Section II.A.2., are not required to obtain a construction permit solely for greenhouse gas.
+Sources with a valid operating permit are not required to obtain a construction permit prior to commencing construction or modification, as set forth in Section II.A.6. of this Part B.